edanalytics/txedexchange_ea_release_notes/rally_release_notes.md

 # Rally Release Notes

+## 3.0.0 - 01/28/2025

+This release focused on the expansion of supported assessments:
+- Added i-Ready metadata to allow those assessments to persist to Rally's FE
+- Added ACT to Stadium (also represented in the data warehouse workstream)

 ## 2.0.0 - 06/11/2024

 This release focused on the expansion of supported assessments, plus a minor UI update: